I am a therapist, consultant and trainer, based in London, UK, who specialises in the solution-focused approach.

 The second edition of my book, Solution-Focused Practice: Effective Communication to Facilitate Change, was published by Red Globe Press in 2019, and I have written numerous chapters and articles on the approach.

-Among my other recent publications are a chapter on solution-focused brief therapy in the Sage Handbook of Counselling and Psychotherapy (2017), and a chapter on solution-focused practice in the Routledge Handbook of Social Work Theory (2019).
+Among my other recent publications are a chapter on solution-focused brief therapy in the Sage Handbook of Counselling and Psychotherapy (2017), a chapter on solution-focused practice in the Routledge Handbook of Social Work Theory (2019), Practising social work, in Social Work, Past, Present and Future (2020), and two chapters in Solution Focused Practice Around The World (2020).

 Developing and innovating